Impact of the COVID-19 pandemic on cricket: Asia

 The 2020 Everest Premier League in Nepal was also postponed on 12 March.
 On 13 March, the Board of Control for Cricket in India (BCCI) announced that the start of 2020 Indian Premier League will be postponed from 29 March to 15 April.
 On 16 April, BCCI suspended the tournament indefinitely due to the pandemic and on 4 June BCCI announced that IPL will staged outside India.
 On 13 March, BCCI cancelled the ODI matches between India and South Africa on 15 and 18 March, which were originally announced to be played without spectators.
 On the same day, the two-match Test series between Sri Lanka and England, scheduled to be played in March 2020, was also postponed.
-The remaining seven matches of the 2020 Road Safety World Series were rescheduled to a later date.
+The remaining seven matches of the 2020 Road Safety World Series, a T20 tournament in India, were rescheduled to a later date.
 It was earlier decided that the remaining seven matches of the tournament would be played behind the closed doors in DY Patil Stadium.

 A women's quadrangular series was scheduled to take place in Thailand in April 2020, but was cancelled a month before it was due to start.
 The 2020 Malaysia Cricket World Cup Challenge League A, scheduled to take place in March 2020, was postponed, along with two T20I matches between a World XI and Asia XI side.

 On 12 March, the Pakistan Cricket Board announced that all remaining matches of the Pakistan Super League's ongoing fifth season being played in Karachi (where the majority of cases in Pakistan had been concentrated) would be closed to spectators.
 On 16 March 2020, the remaining play-offs in the 2020 Pakistan Super League were postponed due to a huge spike in the number of coronavirus cases around the country.
 The Bangladesh tour of Pakistan for a single ODI and a Test match was also postponed.
 On 24 March 2020, the International Cricket Council (ICC) confirmed that all ICC qualifying events scheduled to take place before 30 June 2020 had been postponed due to the COVID-19 pandemic.
 This included 2020–21 ICC Men's T20 World Cup Asia Qualifier for Western and Eastern sub-regions.